kohack/kohack.github.io/pages/docs.md

 Congratulations!
 You've run Kohack locally and can now do whatever you want with it.
 We suggest you start by [adding a blog post](#2-write-your-blog-post).

-## Submitting a Blog
+## Submitting a Blog and Contributing

-Submitting a blog follows the same workflow as contributing to most projects on GitHub:
+Whether you want to add a blog or contribute to Kohack, the workflow is similar to most ways people contribute to open-contribution projects on GitHub:
 1. [Fork](#fork-kohack) the [Kohack](https://github.com/kohack/kohack.github.io)
    repository on GitHub
-2. Make your changes to Kohack in your local git repository to [create a blog post](#1-create-a-blog-post)
+2. Make your changes to Kohack (e.g., add new blog post)
 3. [Create a Pull Request](#2-create-a-pull-request) to Kohack

 ### Create a blog post